borekl/gallerizr/README.md

       }
     }

+## Navigating the gallery

+In the **gallery mode** apart from the obvious mouse navigation using UI elements at the top right you can also use left/right arrow keys to move to previous/next gallery in gallery chain (if any).
+Pressing `1` will start browsing individual images at the first image of the current gallery.

+In **single-image browsing mode** you navigate either by clicking the viewport
+area: it is divided to thirds where the left third navigates to previous image, the centre leaves the browser and returns to the gallery and the right third moves to the next image.
+You can also use left/right arrow keys and Escape for the same purpose.
+Home/End keys move to the first/last image.

 ## Notes
 Currently the justified-layout library is loaded from unpkg.org CDN.
 If you want a local file, you need to modify the CGI script itself.